 Innovation is nothing new for LU.
 Since our founding in 1862, we have been a leader in finding ways to help students make their dreams come true.

 An application form is available online for free, or you may contact the admissions office to have application materials sent.
-In addition to the free application, you must also submit official high school transcripts and either ACT or SAT scores.
-Upon receipt of all three items, your admissions file will be complete and ready for review.
+In addition to the free application, you must also submit official high school transcripts and may optionally submit ACT and SAT scores.
+Upon receipt of both items, your admissions file will be complete and ready for review.

 For more information or to speak with an admissions representative about the details of your application, feel free to contact any of our admissions counselors.
 They are more than happy to walk you through the admissions process.